ggonnella/textformats/manuals/Python_API.md

 ## Specifications

-The class `Specification` represents a Textformats specification.
+The class `Specification` represents a TextFormats specification.
 To parse a YAML, JSON specification or load a preprocessed specification use the class constructor `Specification(filename)`.
 Alternatively a dict can be passed to the constructor, which contains